Skip to content

 OnClientEvent

-This event is triggered on client_event when the assistant receives client events sent by the third party application.
+This event is triggered on client_event when the bots receives client events sent by the third party application.

 Syntax: on_client_event : function (requestId, data, callback)